billwear/maas-rad/originals/configuration-journey-snap-2-7-ui-2527.md

 maas login $PROFILE $MAAS_URL < api-key-file
 ```

-Substitute $MAAS_URL with the URL that was returned to you when you initialized MAAS, for example, `192.168.43.251:5240/MAAS`.
+Substitute $MAAS_URL with the URL that was returned to you when you initialised MAAS, for example, `192.168.43.251:5240/MAAS`.
 Remember that, once you've logged in, you can get extensive CLI help with the command:

 ```
 maas admin --help